magnars/optimus/README.md

 Depending on how you use it, Optimus:

 - concatenates your JavaScript and CSS files into bundles.
+- adds cache-busters to your static asset URLs
+- adds [far future Expires headers](http://developer.yahoo.com/performance/rules.html#expires)
 - minifies your JavaScript with [UglifyJS 2](https://github.com/mishoo/UglifyJS2)
 - minifies your CSS with [CSSO](http://bem.info/tools/optimizers/csso/)
-- adds cache-busters to your static asset URLs
-- adds [far future Expires headers](http://developer.yahoo.com/performance/rules.html#expires)
+- inlines CSS imports while preserving media queries

 You might also be interested in: